dmil/code4policy/git/07-merging.md

 1. Get into your teams.

 2. The product owner should:
-	1. Create a repository under their account named `demo-website`.
+	1. create a repository under their account named `demo-website`
 	2. add the remaining team members as collaborators to the repo. this is done under the repo settings
 	3. enable github pages on this repo with the `master` branch as the source